 StarHub 1 Gbps Fibre Broadband

-StarHub’s 1Gbps Fibre Broadband plan is one of the most affordable plans.
-By paying $39.90 per month, you get:
+StarHub’s 1Gbps Fibre Broadband plan is one of the most affordable plans despite its price hike.
+By paying $45.90 per month, you get:

 - Free 12-month subscription of Disney+ worth $143

 - Free 6 months subscription of JuniorProtect Basic – a parental control tool (normally $2.68 per month)

 When you sign up online, you get free 2-months subscription.
 Use the promo code FREE2MTH.

 Good for: Families with children who shouldn’t be looking at certain sites on the Internet.

 ViewQwest doesn’t really have the brand name of the big telcos, but their fibre broadband’s selling point is 3 months’ worth of free Freedom DNS.

 What’s Freedom DNS?
 It’s basically like a VPN that gets around all geo restricted videos by rerouting your connection to streaming sites as if you are really connecting from the designated country.